 Crimson Quill’s Judgement: 7/10

 Grue Factor: 2/5

-For the Grue-Guzzlers: Sadly Frankenheimer himself decided to trim Prophecy and a couple of scenes in particular were edited prior to release.
-The result is a film which, whilst not totally bereft of Grue, doesn’t exactly overflow with the sauce.
-There is an uproarious moment with a boy zipped into his sleeping bag striving in vein to hop away from the Katahdin which will have you questioning whether to laugh or wince; more feathers than Grue but a standout scene nonetheless.
+For the Grue-Guzzlers: Regrettably, Frankenheimer second-guessed himself at the eleventh hour resulting in a couple of the bloodier kill scenes being trimmed prior to release.
+The result is a film which, whilst not totally bereft of splatter, doesn’t exactly overflow with the deep red either.
+There is, however, one particularly golden moment concerning a young boy zipped into his sleeping bag attempting to hop away from the pursuing Katahdin, and failing miserably, which will have you questioning whether to laugh or wince.
+More feathers than grue, it’s a priceless scene nonetheless.